PouceHeure/blog/content/projects/project_dwa-optimisation.md

 ## Overview

-The Dynamic Window Approach (DWA) is a reactive planning strategy used in mobile robotics.
-At each control cycle, it samples admissible velocity pairs $(v, \omega)$ and evaluates them using an objective function.
-The velocity that maximizes the score is selected.
+The Dynamic Window Approach (DWA) is a reactive motion planning method used in mobile robotics.
+At each control cycle, it samples admissible velocity pairs $(v, \omega)$ and evaluates them using an objective function, selecting the pair with the highest score.

-However, the original DWA has two main drawbacks:
+The original method presents two main issues:
-- **Discretized sampling**, which limits precision
+- **Discrete sampling**, which limits precision
-- **Computationally expensive** evaluation loops
+- **High computational cost** in evaluation loops

-To address these limitations, DWA can be reformulated using **convex objective functions** and **gradient descent optimization**.
+These limitations can be addressed by defining a **convex, differentiable objective function** and applying **gradient descent** for continuous optimization.

-This work was published at **IEEJ SAMCON 2022**, {{< cite GradientHPousseur >}}.
+This work was presented at **IEEJ SAMCON 2022**, {{< cite GradientHPousseur >}}.

 {{< youtube code="JagUA0hf360" width="800" caption="Video demo (Gazebo simulation)" label="test-gazebo">}}